brain-score/brain-score.web/docs/source/modules/deployment.rst

 To Deploy (if migrations are made)
 **********************************

-1. If there are changes to Django models, make sure makemigrations has been run and the migration checked into git.
+1. If there are changes to Django models, make sure make migrations has been run and the migration checked into git.

-2. Deploy the latest Git commit to the development environment:  ``eb deploy brain-score-web-dev --timeout 20``.
+2. Deploy the latest Git commit to the development environment:  ``eb deploy brain-score-web-dev-updated --timeout 20``.

    * This can take around 15 minutes.
 3. If there are database migrations, apply them from within the container:

-   * ``eb ssh brain-score-web-dev``
+   * ``eb ssh brain-score-web-dev-updated``

       * Reply "yes" to the fingerprint question.
       * You should get an EC2 instance prompt like ``[ec2-user@ip-172-31-32-98 ~]$``.